benmvp/slides/2017/nodevember/why-react.md

 - You include the component by importing it and then using it in `render()` like an HTML tag
 - And you configure the props by passing them in via attributes, just like HTML
 - Although we're in Javascript using JSX, the HTML-like syntax should feel familiar
-- Then you can combine one or more `FormField` components to create a bigger form component
+- Then you can combine one or more `FormField` components to create a bigger `Form` component
 - And keep doing that until you have a full-fledged app

 /////